-It is an honor to serve as a Buncombe County Commissioner.
-Here are some of the priorities I am focused on as a County Commissioner.
+It is an honor to serve as Chair of the Buncombe County Commission.
+Here are some of the issues that have been a priority for me.

 A Commitment to Public Education

 I am an advocate for implementing our County Greenways Plan.
 Greenways protect water quality, create a more bike and pedestrian-friendly community, and encourage healthy, active lifestyles for people of all ages.
-As the Vice-Chair of the Metropolitan Planning Organization, I am working with many dedicated organizations in our community that are passionate about greenways to move the top priority projects forward.
+I have also supported the county’s efforts to permanently protect family farmland and natural areas through expanded use of conservation easements in the county.